qiime2/docs/source/tutorials/pd-mice.rst

      --p-significance-threshold 0.001 \
      --o-visualization da_barplot_donor_genotype.qzv

 When you open the differential abundance bar plots generated from your ANCOM-BC results, you’ll see one bar plot per column from the group(s) included in the formula parameter in the ANCOM-BC output (excluding the selected intercept(s) pulled from the reference level parameter).
 Each plot visualizes features in each group compared to the intercept as  LFC (log-fold change), sorted by the most relatively enriched feature to the most relatively depleted feature.
 Additionally, this visualization can be filtered by q-value (i.e., false discovery rate corrected p-value).

 .. question::

    Open the da-barplot visualizations for donor and genotype as the selected ANCOM-BC formula term.
-   # TODO: these questions might be a bit weird to answer if we have differing significance thresholds

    1. Are there more differentially abundant features between the donors or the mouse genotype?
 Did you expect this result based on the beta diversity?
    2. Are there any features that are differentially abundant in both the donors and by genotype?
-   # TODO: re-word this to contextualize group visualized relative to reference
-   3. How many differentially abundant features are there between the two genotypes?
-Using the bar chart as a guide, can you tell if they are more abundant in wild type or susceptible mice?

-# TODO: double-check that these are still correct
+   3. How do the bar plots for the combined formula ('donor + genotype') compare with the individual donor and mouse genotype bar plots?
+Are there more differentially abundant features in the individual plots or the combined?

 ..
 More differentially abundant features by donor than genotype.
 Not surprising given the size of donor in b-div vs the size of genotype
 ..
 Nope.
 Whoo! :celebrate:
 ..
-There are three 3 features that are differentially abundant.
-All three are more abundant in WT mice
+Very similar - we see one additional enriched feature in the genotype plot for the combined formula and one less enriched feature in the donor plot for the combined formula

 .. end L2 Differential abundance with ANCOM-BC